-- Confidential Information is proprietary and confidential to the Disclosing Party and will be so treated by the Receiving Party. - (2) Neither the execution of this Agreement, nor the furnishing of any Confidential Information by the Disclosing Party, will be construed as granting to the Receiving Party, either by implication or otherwise, any interest, license or right respecting the Confidential Information, including any Intellectual Property Right in the Confidential Information, other than as expressly provided for in this Agreement.
+- (1) Confidential Information is proprietary and confidential to the Disclosing Party and will be so treated by the Receiving Party. - (2) Without limiting Section 7.03 (No Rights to Background Intellectual Property), neither the execution of this Agreement, nor the furnishing of any Confidential Information by the Disclosing Party, will be construed as granting to the Receiving Party, either by implication or otherwise, any interest, license or right respecting the Confidential Information, including any Intellectual Property Right in the Confidential Information, other than as expressly provided for in this Agreement.